 Banska Stiavnica is a former mining town and lies amid the forests of the Stiavnicke mountains.
 Banska Stiavnica is one of the most beautiful and historically one of the most beautiful towns in Slovakia.
 The town is on the list of the World Cultural Heritage of UNESCO.

 Banska Stavnica progressively became the dominant mining center in the Habsburg Monarchy in the 18th century.
 Banska Stiavnica monument town reserve comprises as many as 360 structures.
 Together they present a unique set of high cultural and historical value, placed into the pleasant environment of the Stiavnicke mountains.

 *Pick up from another place than Bratislava is available on request.

 - Hronsek wooden church visit, UNESCO site

 - Vlkolinec Monument Reserve of Folk Architecture, UNESCO site

-- Afternoon transfer to Kezmarok; accommodation in stylish hotel
+- Afternoon transfer to Kezmarok; accommodation in a stylish hotel

-Banska Bystrica, the copper mining town acquired its present look in the Late Middle Ages.
-Most of the historical monuments are concentrated near main SNP Square.
+Banska Bystrica, the copper mining town, acquired its present look in the Late Middle Ages.
+Most of the historical monuments concentrate near SNP Square.